 --A vegetable garden. --Not your average tomatoes and potatoes.

 --A children's garden full of fun and character.

 Perchance the most enchanting aspect of the adventure was the “Alice in Wonderland” exhibit.
 It was there that several characters from the beloved Lewis Carroll book were realized in the form of larger-than-life topiaries.
 A smile seemed to dance across everyone’s face within this particular garden.

 Alice, Cheshire Cat, Queen of Hearts, the Mad Hatter, and more were present.
-Each character was created by a palette of appropriately selected plants.--The afternoon sun seemed to highlight each.
+Each character was created as a mosaiculture via a palette of appropriately selected plants.--The afternoon sun seemed to highlight each.
 It was a definite “WOW” moment.
 I did not want to leave.
 It was like I could not take it all in.
 I just wanted to stand in awe.